 Companies often spend years planning their CIS initiatives, invest valuable time in the regulatory ‘approval’ process, and spend millions (often tens of millions) to replace their existing system.

 Kaihen will be adding more content to this page focusing on different aspects of the process.
-Throughout this series, we’ll provide insights to Utilities and open up a discussion and debate forum, where you can discover key aspects to consider when planning or delivering your CIS project.
+Throughout this series, we’ll provide insights into Utilities and open up a discussion and debate forum, where you can discover key aspects to consider when planning or delivering your CIS project.

-Find out what CIS Procurement Options are available to Utilities and essential factors to consider during the process.
+In this whitepaper, discover what CIS Procurement Options are available to Utilities and essential factors to consider during the process.